-- Do not take Crestor if you are pregnant, intend to become pregnant, or have liver or kidney issues
+- You should not take Crestor if you are pregnant, intend to become pregnant, or have liver or kidney issues.

 Crestor (rosuvastatin) is a statin drug like the other best-selling drug, Lipitor.
 In conjunction with a regimen consisting of a low-cholesterol diet and exercise, Crestor is used to lower levels of “bad” cholesterol (low-density lipoprotein, or LDL) and triglycerides in the blood, while boosting concentrations of “good” cholesterol (high-density lipoprotein, or HDL).

 Cholesterol is a chemical compound that is needed as a building block for cell membranes in the body.
 The liver produces the body’s largest share of cholesterol, the rest being delivered to us from foods we ingest such as meat, poultry, eggs and dairy products.
 Triglycerides are another form of fat appearing in the bloodstream, and excess levels of cholesterol and triglycerides can lead to heart disease and strokes.

 Other statins include:

 - Zocor (atorvastatin)